run-ai/docs/docs/Administrator/Researcher-Setup/use-secrets.md

 ## Attaching a secret to a Job on Submit

-When you start a Job, you want to connect the secret to the new Job.
+When you submit a new Job, you will want to connect the secret to the new Job.
 To do that, run:

 ```
 runai submit -e <ENV-VARIABLE>=SECRET:<secret-name>,<secret-key> ....